mzabaluev/digest-hash-rs/README.md

 format may, in principle, use various byte orders, and the representation of IPv6 addresses can make different choices about the constituent data units and their endianness.
-Commonly used representation choices, however, should be made available with utility functions or macros.
+Some commonly used representation choices are made available with helper functions defined in module `personality`.

 There is one principled choice that is made up front: the standard types representing linear byte containers (e.g. byte slices, `Vec<u8>`,